Ayoralol/trivia-app/README.md

 - Made Free-Play gamemode
 - Added select boxes to Free-Play to choose category and difficulty
 - Fixed more backend problems (Null updateUser parameters overwriting instead of being ignored)
+- Basic Stylings for entire project
+- Added new user capability

 ### March 27